iosifv/recspenses/README.md

 - Regenerate the schema: `npx drizzle-kit generate`
 - Migrate the database: `npx drizzle-kit migrate`
 - Or Push the schema: `npx drizzle-kit push`

-Use VsCode's Task Explorer to run the app and drizzle studio.